nabto/nabto5-beta-release/4.0/README.md

 ## Getting started

-To get started using this release, first build both SDK's, then try each example.
+To get started using this release, first build both SDKs, then try each example.
+Note when cloning this repo, do it recursively (`git --recursive clone ...`).
+Or use `git submodule update --init` after cloning.

 ### building embedded SDK
 ```